South Florida Winter Guard Association was established in 1980 by

 process is designed to acknowledge and reward the contributions

-through a blend of pre-season judges feedback, live side-by-side
+the season through a blend of pre-season judges feedback, live

-To ensure the quality and consistency of judging and scoring, the
+with judges.
+To ensure the quality and consistency of judging

-SFWGA assigns a Judging Administrator to oversee the entire Judging
+and scoring, the SFWGA assigns a Judging Administrator to oversee

-process, and to recruit the highest caliber judges throughout the
+the entire Judging process, and to recruit the highest caliber

-country, many of whom are Finals Judges in World Championships.
+judges throughout the country, many of whom are Finals Judges

-local school budgets, or from any governmental agency.
-Income is derived
+or local school budgets, or from any governmental agency.
+Income

-primarily from three sources: Ticket sales from SFWGA-hosted contests
+is derived primarily from three sources: Ticket sales from SFWGA-hosted

-fees, and franchise fees paid by contest Host schools which are used
+entry fees, and franchise fees paid by contest Host schools which

-See below for the financial breakdown of our last fully completed
+See below for the financial breakdown of our 2017 season.